 It is the responsibility of the student to be aware of all convocation dates, which are publicized through a variety of means.
-The College recognizes that, on occasion, unforeseen circumstances require that a student miss attending a Convocation program.
+The College recognizes that on occasion, unforeseen circumstances require that a student miss attending a Convocation program.
 In order to make up the Convocation requirement, a recorded version of the event will be available for students to view at a designated time and location the week following Convocation.
 It is the student's responsibility to obtain this information from the Office of Student Development.
 If a student does not review the recorded Convocation during one of the make-up sessions, a \$100 fine will be placed on his/her student account.
 Seniors are permitted non-attendance during their final semester.

-The Passport Program is an involvement curriculum that is required of all full-time, undergraduate, day students entering Florida Southern College in fall 2016 or after, and student participation is compulsory for graduation.
-Students are required to attend a minimum of two events in every academic year, in each of the five Passport categories: School Pride, Learning Beyond the Classroom, Fine Arts, Diversity and Service, and Health and Wellness, for a total of 10 events per year.
-A complete calendar of events is maintained in MOCsync; students are required to note their participation to ensure that they stay on track with attending the required number of events in each category.
-No more than two events can be counted in any one category in an academic year.
+The Passport Program is an involvement curriculum that is required of all full-time, under-graduate, day students entering Florida Southern College in fall 2016 or after, and student participation is compulsory for graduation.
+Students are required to attend a minimum of one event in every academic year, in each of the five Passport categories: School Pride, Learning Beyond the Classroom, Fine Arts, Diversity and Service, and Health and Wellness, for a total of five events per year and in addition to attending one convocation.
+A complete calendar of events is maintained in Engage; students are required to note their participation to ensure that they stay on track with attending the required number of events.
+No more than one event can be counted in any one category in an academic year.
 Students that fail to attain the minimum number of events required in each category will have a \$25 fine for each minimum event total not reached per category added to their student account.
-No students entering the college after the fall 2016 semester are exempt from participation in Passport unless a true hardship can be demonstrated in consultation with the dean of Student Development or designee.
-Transfer students entering in fall 2016 will have their event totals pro-rated depending upon the number of semesters remaining until graduation.
+No students entering the college after the fall 2016 semester are exempt from participation in Passport unless a true hardship can be demonstrated in consultation with the Dean of Student Development or designee.